 Modeling communication functions

-For an Augmentative and Alternative Communication (AAC) user to learn the language needed to communicate for different reasons, they need to see others use it.
+To learn the language needed to communicate for different reasons, AAC learners need to see others use it.
 As we talk to them, we model by pointing to words on the user’s AAC system as we talk to them during day-to-day interactions.
 And just like we model to teach vocabulary and different ways to combine words, we also model examples of different communication functions.
 We can show how we can communicate different messages for different reasons using the AAC.
 We do this modeling regularly and reliably.